Ada-Developers-Academy/daily-curriculum/week02/thursday/koans.md

 $ rake gen
 ```

-**WARNING Your work in the koans direction is ignored by git by default!**
+**WARNING Your work in the koans directory is ignored by git by default!**